What is the best time of the year for a Safari in Africa?

-For less boggier conditions the dry seasons are favored in July to September & December to February.
-Wild animals can be see all year round, however, it is during some seasons when they are most abundant and easier to spot.
+Wild animals can be seen all year round, but during the dry seasons -July to September, and December to February - they are most abundant and easier to spot.
 Here is a guide to help maximize your chances of seeing your big 5!

 Climate – Kenya